PRITHVIRAJ KAPOOR

 Prithviraj Kapoor had many firsts to his credit.
 He was among the first actors, first among the Phalke awardees and also was the first nominated film member of the Rajya Sabha for eight continuous years.

-Prithviraj kapoor, like Alexander the great, whose role he played remains everlasting in the pages of history as men who have influenced
+Prithviraj kapoor, like Alexander the great, whose role he played remains everlasting in the pages of history as men who have influenced their successors.

 Children of Rama & Prithviraj Kapoor